Campus

 Areas of Interest

-• Medieval and early modern economic and social history
+- Medieval and early modern economic and social history

-• peasants; global/comparative history
+- peasants; global/comparative history

-• medieval Germany and Scandinavia
+- medieval Germany and Scandinavia

-• the uses and representation of the past in the middle ages
+- the uses and representation of the past in the middle ages

-• literature in the medieval Germanic vernaculars (principally Middle High German and Old Norse)
+- literature in the medieval Germanic vernaculars (principally Middle High German and Old Norse)

 Biography

-My life revolves around my daughters Heidi (dog, 5, pictured), and Farzaneh (human, 18 months).
-In the days before Covid-19, my cakes brought solace to students in various classes, and once I return from leave, hopefully that will be possible again.
+My life revolves around my daughters Heidi (dog), and Farzaneh (human).
+Heidi is a frequent visitor in my classes and appointments with students, and condescends to receive tokens of affection (scritches behind the ears are particularly welcome) when she visits the Great Hall.
+My cakes have long brought solace to students in various classes (and faculty and staff and possibly hangers-on from other departments), and I might even bring my nutella+chocolate chip brioche in again (and yes, a genuine French person who is an outstanding baker certified it as brioche!).
 Pictures of fuzziness and marine mammals, (dark) chocolate, and baked goods are always gratefully received.
-(But NB: raisins are instruments of the devil.)
+(But NB: raisins are instruments of the devil, and dried fruits are in general evil.)
 I share recipes cheerfully with those who ask, as well as tips on things to eat and do in Toronto, a city I have loved as home for over two decades.
-I do not knowingly speak to people who cannot agree that dogs are people too.

 Courses